Workshops and Training

 Intercultural Awareness Certificate

 This program is a five-part series of workshops which will help students to recognize that gaining intercultural awareness requires a commitment to life-long learning.
-Participants must attend five 90-minute workshops, or three 150-minute workshops, in order to receive a certificate.
-Workshops are repeated in the fall and winter terms.
+To receive a certificate participants must attend five 120-minute workshops in a specific series.
+Series are offered in the fall and winter terms.
+Space is limited.

 Walk Talks with Misty Underwood